Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 - Integrated map sometimes were stuck on transition animations
 - Node field were loosing keyboard focus shortly after creating the node
 - Lines starting from the second output plug and up were not aligned properly
-- In some rare cases, the player editor was not able to display the selected character informations, specifically after character creation.
+- In some rare cases, the player editor was not able to display the selected character information, specifically after character creation.
 - Fix parameters for `Try Fire Event` not restoring properly
 - Send message node was preventing the script from continuing after posting in clan channel